 Start Immediately.
-Work on your resume, get some help if you need.
+Work on your resume, get some help if you need it.
 Come to my blog and read similar posts (sorry for the shameless plug lol).

 And start applying for jobs.
-I always recommend to be multi-faceted with your job hunt.
+I always recommend being multi-faceted with your job hunt.
 Try multiple methods until you are successful.

 Sometimes, you might decide that going back to work may not be the best option.
 Perhaps self-employment or entrepreneurship is the ideal path for you.

 He wanted to become a real estate investor & a property manager.
-He invested his savings into a project,spent few months renovating the property, and then finding tenants.
-It took him few months but eventually the project was complete.
-The proceeds & cashflow from the property takes care of most of his living expenses.
+He invested his savings into a project, spent a few months renovating the property, and then finding tenants.
+It took him a few months but eventually, the project was complete.
+The proceeds & cash flow from the property take care of most of his living expenses.

 I recently spoke to him and he is now working on obtaining his Realtors License.
 He has pivoted his career into self-employment.

-I hope you found the ideas & insights in this post resourceful.
+I hope you found the ideas & insights regarding career setbacks resourceful.

 If you did, kindly forward this to someone whom you think can benefit from reading this.

 P.S.
 I was inspired to write this post today after watching this video.
 Perhaps this will also provide you with some additional motivation.